-• Orange Distress Flag (Day use only)
+- Orange Distress Flag (Day use only)

 The distress flag is a day signal only.
-It must be at least $3 \times 3$ feet with a black square and ball on an orange background.
-It is most distinctive when attached and waved from a paddle or boat hook.

-• Electric Distress Light (Night use only)

-The electric distress light is accepted for night use only and must automatically flash the international SOS distress signal.
+It is - The distress flag is a day signal only.
+It must be at least 3×3 feet with a black square and ball on an orange background.
+It is most distinctive when attached and waved from a paddle or boat hook. - Electric Distress Light (Night use only) The electric distress light is accepted for night use only and must automatically flash the international SOS distress signal.
 Under "Inland Navigation Rules," a high intensity white light flashing at regular intervals from 50-70 times per minute is considered a distress signal.